Percocet Addiction: Effects, Withdrawal & Treatment

 - Itching (may indicate an allergic reaction).

-As mentioned above, the oxycodone component of Percocet is a controlled substance that is considered to be potentially a drug of abuse and one that can produce significant physical dependence in users.
+Long-term use or misuse of Percocet may lead to dependence and drug addiction.
+As mentioned above, the oxycodone component of Percocet is a controlled substance with a high potential for abuse and one that can produce significant physiological dependence in users.4–6

-Developing a physical dependence to a drug can be a symptom of an addiction (substance use disorder); however, it is neither necessary nor sufficient to have a physical dependence on any particular drug in order to abuse it or have an addiction to it.
+Developing dependence on a drug can be a symptom of addiction (substance use disorder); however, it is neither necessary nor sufficient to have a physical dependence on any particular drug in order to abuse it or have an addiction to it.8

 - Obtaining Percocet via illegal means, such as buying it from someone on the street or getting it from someone who has a prescription.